-Not long ago Sega unveiled the latest arcade title in their line-up called Dream Raiders.
+Not long ago, Sega Amusements unveiled the latest arcade title in their line-up called Dream Raiders.
 We will be getting some hands-on time with the game in about a month when it makes an appearance at the IAAPA 2012 trade show in Orlando, FL.
-I wanted to find out more about the game before then and so I got a hold of Patrick Michael, the head of Sega Amusement Europe’s R&D division.
-He has been extremely busy getting Dream Raiders and some other games ready for the show but he was kind enough to answer some of the questions I had for him about this new game.
+I wanted to find out more about the game before then and so I got a hold of Patrick Michael, the head of Sega Amusements Europe’s R&D division.
+He has been extremely busy getting Dream Raiders and some other games ready for the show, but he was kind enough to answer some of the questions I had for him about this new game.

 (Click on any image below for a full view)